smoochy/episeerr/README.md

 > Intelligent Cleanup: Automatically manage your library based on your viewing habits
 > Flexible Rules: Create custom management strategies for different shows

-Rule Components: Your Media, Your Rules
+Rule Components: Your Media, Your Rules  #control what happens as you watch a series

 Get Option: Control how many upcoming episodes to prepare